 After a long (seemingly endless) winter, most Iowans are eagerly looking forward to spring.
 Sure signs of spring are the emergence of tulips and daffodils, the greening of lawns, and the blooming of early spring-flowering shrubs.
 Though it may be hard to believe, the flowers of the following shrubs will begin to appear within the next few weeks.
+To get your spring off to a colorful start, plant some early spring-flowering shrubs in the landscape.

 The corneliancherry dogwood (Cornus mas) is an adaptable, durable, and relatively pest free large shrub or small tree.
 Plants commonly grow 20 to 25 feet tall and 15 to 20 feet wide.
 The corneliancherry dogwood produces small, yellow flowers in round, 3/4-inch-wide clusters in early spring.
 When selecting a planting site, choose a location with a dark-colored background, such as a building or row of pine trees, to highlight the yellow flowers.
 After flowering, oblong ½- to 1-inch-long berry-like fruit develop.
 The fruit turn cherry red in late summer and are edible.
 The foliage of the corneliancherry dogwood is dark green in summer.
 Fall leaf color is inconsistent, occasionally an attractive purplish red.
 'Golden Glory' is a heavy blooming, upright cultivar.
 The corneliancherry dogwood is hardy in USDA Hardiness Zones 4 to 8.